Shiv16100/ourwishlist/README.md

-# 🌟 The Wishlist of Radhika and Shivesh
+# 🌟 The Wishlist of Deepika and Shivesh

 A beautiful, modern web application to track dreams, goals, and bucket list items.
 Built with React and Vite for a fast, responsive experience with cross-device synchronization.